 The scleral search coil is a wire coil embedded in a contact lens.
 The subject is placed in an alternating magnetic field, and eye position is recorded from the voltage induced in the coil.
-This scleral search coil is an accurate technique for both large and small movements.42 Contact lens techniques now allow binocular tracings, because occlusion of the recorded eye is no longer required.
-Although the search coil is very sensitive (5 minutes of arc), has a large range ($\pm 90^{\circ}$), and can be used to record both horizontal and vertical eye movements simultaneously at bandwidths up to 500 Hz, the fact that it is an invasive technique makes it of limited clinical utility except in the hands of highly trained personnel.
-Despite this limitation, it is the most accurate and most versatile method available.
+This scleral search coil is an accurate technique for both large and small movements.78 Contact lens techniques now allow binocular tracings, because occlusion of the recorded eye is no longer required.
+Although the search coil is very sensitive (5 minutes of arc), has a large range $(\pm 90^{\circ})$, and can be used to record both horizontal and vertical eye movements simultaneously at bandwidths up to 500 Hz, it is an invasive technique and therefore of limited clinical utility except in the hands of highly trained personnel.
+Also, there is some evidence that the coils and their output wires may alter the dynamics of eye movements.79 Despite these limitations, it is one of the most accurate and versatile methods available.

-Video
+Digital Video Oculography

-With the advent of higher scan rate frequencies, digitization of video signals, and integrated software, eye movements can now be accurately measured and digitally stored by means of a video front end.
+With the advent of small, lightweight CCD video cameras with higher scan-rate frequencies, digitization of video signals, and integrated software, eye movements can now be accurately measured and digitally stored by means of a video front end.
 Horizontal, vertical, and (in some systems) torsional eye movements can be simultaneously recorded by this noninvasive method.
-Linear ranges of $\pm 40^{\circ}$ horizontally and $\pm 30^{\circ}$ vertically are possible, with sampling rates of 120 Hz and noise of less than 0.1°.
-In comparison to the magnetic search coil, reliable horizontal and vertical position signals are provided, but the eye velocities are noisier.43 Another advantage of the video signal is that the information necessary for pupillary diameter measurements is already present and can be extracted by the appropriate software.
+Linear ranges of $\pm 40^{\circ}$ horizontally and $\pm 30^{\circ}$ vertically are possible, with sampling rates up to 500 Hz and noise of less than 0.1°.
+In comparison to the magnetic search coil, accurate and reliable horizontal and vertical position signals are provided, although the eye velocities were noisier in early models.80 Another advantage of the video signal is that the information necessary for pupillary diameter measurements is already present and can be extracted by the appropriate software.
 The scanning laser ophthalmoscope (SLO) is a special device that makes use of video.
 The SLO provides a video record of the retina, on which the visual stimulus is superimposed.
 With appropriate video digitization and software, the SLO can also be used for quantitative analysis.